borntofrappe/fullstack-d3/README.md

 ### Delaunay

-The scatter plot from the previous demo is enhanced to have the mouse highlight a circle with a bit of leeway.
+The scatter plot from the previous section is enhanced to have the mouse highlight a circle with a bit of leeway.
 Delaunay triangulation works by partitioning the chart in triangles, each responsible for an individual circle.
 The data is then shown when hovering on the triangles, and not the smaller circles.

 - create the triangulation with `d3.Delaunay.from`.
-The function accepts three arguments, for the dataset and two functions describing the `x` and `y` coordinate of the points
+The function accepts three arguments, for the dataset and two accessor functions pointing to the `x` and `y` coordinates

   ```js
   const delaunay = d3.Delaunay.from(